-- The program currently provides up to eight half time assistantships to full time students during the first year of study.
-See Appendix D for guidelines for performance review documents. - o www.iup.edu/admissions/graduate/financialaid/assistantships-and-scholarships/ - o Office of Financial Aid: www.iup.edu/financialaid/
+The program typically has assistantships to offer to full time students during the first year of study.
+The number of assistantships available varies from year to year.
+See Appendix D for guidelines for performance review documents.

+- o Graduate Assistantships at IUP Admissions and Aid IUP - Office of Financial Aid: Office of Financial Aid IUP